Battles of La Naval de Manila: Fifth battle

 The final battle took place on October 4, 1646, the feast of Saint Francis of Assisi.
-Upon learning that the newly built San Diego had some defects, making it unable to continue its journey to Mexico, General Sebastian decided to bring the galleon back to Mariveles and await for Governor Fajardo's decision regarding the matter.
+Upon learning that the newly built San Diego had some defects, making it unable to continue its journey to Mexico, General López decided to bring the galleon back to Mariveles and await for Governor Fajardo's decision regarding the matter.

 The San Diego was moored at Mariveles (together with the galley and the four brigantines), with the Encarnación guarding it from a distance, anchoring at the entrance of Manila Bay.
 The Rosario on the other hand, was carried far away by adverse currents (some two or three leagues from the two ships) and had difficulty in approaching the flagship (for in those places the force of the currents is irresistible).

 Seeing that the three galleons were far from each other, the three Dutch ships ventured to attack once more.
 The Dutch ships, according to the chronicles, were of great size and well-armed.
 The enemy flagship had 40 cannons on its sides, not including those in rear and on the quarterdeck.
 The admiral's ship had less.
 The third vessel seemed to be a fireship due to its swiftness and the fireworks it carried.

 General Lopez decided not to move from his current position, as the Encarnación might also be carried away by the current like the Rosario, leaving the San Diego unguarded from the approaching Dutch corsairs.
 Instead, he waited for the Dutch to come nearer without raising the anchor, but loosened the cable with a buoy.

 The Dutch came very close to the Encarnación with the danger that the corsairs would board the lone flagship.
 Lopez then ordered the anchor to be raised, the ship's sails unfurled, and with the buoyed cables controlling the movement of the flagship, the Encarnación fired violently against the three Dutch ships, as all the four grappling vessels were carried by the current away from the San Diego.

 The furious bombardment lasted for four hours.
 The Encarnación inflicted grave damages upon the enemy, forcing the Dutch corsairs once again to flee.
 As the Dutch fled, the wind suddenly stopped, giving chance to the galley under the command of Admiral de Esteyvar to attack the Dutch flagship (which was temporarily immobilized with the absence of the wind).
 Although outgunned, the galera fired upon the Dutch vessel "so furiously that the enemy regarded themselves as lost and the men attempted to throw themselves overboard."

 The Dutch flagship was already in danger of sinking when the wind returned which helped the enemy in their escape.
 The Encarnación and the galera followed in hot pursuit, but the Dutch managed to flee by nightfall.
 There was no casualty in the Spanish galley, however, four were killed in the Encarnación.